The UCSF Fresno Internal Medicine residency program offers a three-year categorical ACGME-accredited program.

 Program Code: 1022140C0

-Pass each USMLE or COMLEX exam on first attempt; graduation from medical school by early June.
-We require all foreign medical graduates that have not completed rotations in the United States to complete at least 4 weeks of observerships in at least 2 different clinical settings.
-Hands on experience is preferred.
+- We require all international medical graduates that have not completed rotations in the United States to complete at least 4 weeks of observerships in at least 2 different clinical settings.
+Hands-on experience is preferred.
+We will consider international graduates who are applying less than 3 years since graduation.

 Minimum Employment Requirements